Smashing Discovery: The Large Hadron Collider Detects Five New Particles

 — CERN (@CERN) March 16, 2017

-Dr Greig Cowan, from the University of Edinburgh, has lauded the work of the Large Hadron Collider as the new discovery of these five subatomic particles will yield information on the binding of quarks, not to mention help physicists to better understand the workings of pentaquarks and tetraquarks, as the BBC reports.
+Dr. Greig Cowan, from the University of Edinburgh, has lauded the work of the Large Hadron Collider as the new discovery of these five subatomic particles will yield information on the binding of quarks, not to mention help physicists to better understand the workings of pentaquarks and tetraquarks, as the BBC reports.

 “This is a striking discovery that will shed light on how quarks bind together.
 It may have implications not only to better understand protons and neutrons, but also more exotic multi-quark states, such as pentaquarks and tetraquarks.”